gjduff/codeworld_haskell_programs/README.md

 This is a collection of Haskell programs that use the codeworld api.
-Some are interactive graphical programs and others are simply animations. box_game.hs is an implementation of the famous sokoban game.
+Some are interactive graphical programs and others are simply animations. box_game.hs is an implementation of the famous sokoban game. wack_a_mole.hs is an implementation of the famous mole game of the same name.

 ## Getting Started